hrluo/PHPL/GUDHI-R/CGAL.md

 3. Download and install [Python 3.5 or later](https://www.python.org/).
 If you already have installed Python 3.5 or later, type in `cmd` the pip package manager `pip install Cython`.
 Alternatively, we install [Cython](http://cython.org/) by running the accompanying `setup.py`.

 # Step 2: Installing boost libraries for  MinGW on Windows
+## WARNING: Do not go to boost version >=1.66, which introduces a lot of new stuffs incompatible with CMake.

 ### Folder setup
 1. Extract downloaded `tar.gz` boost source [Boost C++ Library](https://dl.bintray.com/boostorg/release/), e.g. `C:\Program Files\boost_1_66_0`.